Cornerstone of Southern California, Celebrating 40 Years

 How Can Alcohol Abuse Affect Other Family Members?

-Though your husband’s alcohol addiction will have an undeniable impact on his health and well-being, his drinking will also likely impact other family members.
+Though your spouse's alcohol addiction will have an undeniable impact on their health and well-being, thier drinking will also likely impact other family members.

-For example, other family members who live with you might feel worried about your husband, and they may also feel unsafe around him.
-Your spouse’s drinking can also have a tremendous impact on children.
+For example, other family members who live with you might feel worried about your spouse, and they may also feel unsafe around them.
+Your spouse's drinking can also have a tremendous impact on children.

-Before bringing up your husband’s alcohol use in conversation, it can be helpful to write down points that you want to address.
-Remember to frame the discussion with “I” so that he doesn’t feel attacked.
-For example, you could say, “I am worried about your substance use, and I find it hard to sleep if I don’t hear from you.”
+Before bringing up your spouse's alcohol use in conversation, it can be helpful to write down points that you want to address.
+Remember to frame the discussion with "I" so your partner doesn't feel attacked.
+For example, you could say, "I am worried about your substance use, and I find it hard to sleep if I don't hear from you."

-Don’t use derogatory labels, as your partner may become defensive.
-Instead, try to support your husband by being empathetic rather than pitying.
+Don't use derogatory labels, as your partner may become defensive.
+Instead, try to support your spouse by being empathetic rather than pitying.

-It may also be beneficial to offer him options rather than telling him what to do when it comes to treatment.
-This may even make him more likely to seek treatment.
-If you research treatment options before the conversation, it will take the labor off him and may see him more inclined to explore addiction treatment options further.
+It may also be beneficial to offer your spouse options rather than telling them what to do when it comes to treatment.
+This may even make your partner more likely to seek treatment.
+If you research treatment options before the conversation, it will take the labor off your partner and may see them more inclined to explore addiction treatment options further.

 Reaching out to a family member you trust, a friend, or a therapist will help you feel less alone and allow you to set healthy boundaries if needed.

-What Is the Best Path My Husband Can Take To Stop Drinking?
+What Is the Best Path My Spouse Can Take To Stop Drinking?

-If your husband is suffering from substance abuse issues, there are many effective addiction treatment options ready for him.
-Once he has acknowledged that he has a substance abuse problem, he can take the steps needed to recover.
+If your spouse is suffering from substance abuse issues, there are many effective addiction treatment options ready for them.
+Once your spouse has acknowledged a substance abuse problem, they can take the steps needed to recover.

-To start treatment, your husband will need to go through medical detox.
-It is imperative that he only attempts this under the supervision and guidance of a licensed medical professional.
+To start treatment, your spouse will need to go through medical detox.
+It is imperative that they only attempts this under the supervision and guidance of a licensed medical professional.

 Medical detox involves tapering off alcohol in a controlled and medically recommended manner to recover from the physical addiction.
-Upon connecting with an alcohol rehab, such as our own, an individual treatment plan will be implemented to ensure he has the treatment that is right for him.
+Upon connecting with an alcohol rehab, such as our own, an individual treatment plan will be implemented to ensure your spouse has the treatment that is right for them.

-After detox, your husband will need to engage in alcohol rehabilitation and put measures in place to ensure a successful long-term recovery.
+After detox, your spouse will need to engage in alcohol rehabilitation and put measures in place to ensure a successful long-term recovery.

 Inpatient and outpatient treatment facilities are available when it comes to rehabilitation.
-To take care of his mental health and understand his addiction, your husband will have the support of mental health professionals in therapy sessions.
+To take care of their mental health and understand the addiction, your partner will have the support of mental health professionals in therapy sessions.

 Individual therapy, group therapy, and family therapy are additional options for you and your partner to engage in self-care and implement healthy coping strategies.

-Following treatment, support groups such as Alcoholics Anonymous (AA) will help your husband feel connected to others around him.
-AA will also support him in opening up about his substance use, assisting him in feeling less isolated.
+Following treatment, support groups such as Alcoholics Anonymous (AA) will help your spouse feel connected to others around them.
+AA will also support your partner in opening up about their substance use and assist them in feeling less isolated.

 Conclusion

-The best way for your partner to stay sober in the long run is to take advantage of the many treatment options available to help him tackle his addiction.
-Obtaining support through therapy and support groups will help him understand his addiction and stay on track for recovery.
+The best way for your partner to stay sober in the long run is to take advantage of the many treatment options available to help them tackle their addiction.
+Obtaining support through therapy and support groups will help your spouse understand their addiction and stay on track for recovery.

-If you are concerned about your husband, reach out to us today.
-In doing so, we can help you understand your partner’s drinking and offer you insight into what recovery may look like for him and your family.
+If you are concerned about your spouse, reach out to us today.
+In doing so, we can help you understand your partner's drinking and offer you insight into what recovery may look like for them and your family.